International President John Samuelsen

 At the International, Garcia has worked effectively as a legislative representative, field representative, and political coordinator, using the first-hand experience he gained while working for U.S. Senator Bob Graham (D-Fla.) from 1998–2003.
 Garcia assisted the senator’s successful campaign for a third term and his bid for the presidency in 2003, and also worked on the election campaign of Sen. Bill Nelson (D-Fla.).

 In 2010, Garcia was elevated to COPE Director, and director of the combined COPE and Political Field Department, now Government Affairs.
 He was instrumental in creating the TWU State Conference program which combines the power of TWU locals in a geographic area to strengthen grassroots activism on the local and national level.

-International Administrative Vice President and Director, Department of Human and Civil Rights, John Bland
+International Administrative Vice President, John Bland

 With nearly more than 50 years as a member, union activist, and elected official, John Bland is TWU’s most seasoned officer.
 He was elected Administrative Vice President in September 2013 and later appointed Director of the Department of Human and Civil Rights.

 Bland’s commitment to civil rights began early while attending Texas Southern University, Bland was one of the founding members of the Martin Luther King-inspired Progressive Youth Association that battled segregation-era laws through peaceful demonstrations.
 His activism played a key role in facilitating the racial integration of lunch counters, movie theaters, and other businesses in Houston.
 He also fought for the hiring of African Americans at major department stores in Texas.